Good as Gold (Doctor Who): Plot

 Amy reminds the Doctor he needs to have an adventure once in a while, the Doctor complies and sets the TARDIS to its "adventure setting".
 After a series of malfunctions, the ship lands in the middle of the London 2012 Olympic Games, where they are visited by a panicked Olympic runner, who claims he is being chased.
-His pursuer is revealed as a Weeping Angel, who is seeking to seize the Olympic Flame and rob the planet of the good will and spirit it symbolises.
+His pursuer is revealed as a Weeping Angel, who is seeking to seize the Olympic flame and rob the planet of the good will and spirit it symbolises.
 The Doctor vanquishes the Angel with the sonic screwdriver, and the runner resumes his mission.
 Before he leaves, he gives the Doctor his gold medal.
 As the Doctor prepares to embark on another adventure with Amy, the Weeping Angel begins to reform.

+Production

+"Good as Gold" was written following a "Script-to-Screen" competition where children could submit scripts to be turned into an episode.
+The competition was held in collaboration with the children's series Blue Peter.

+Release

+"Good as Gold" was first released on 24 May 2012 on CBBC.

 Reception

 Robert Gonzalez of io9 stated that Steven Moffat chose the winning script "wisely" though he did find the premise of "a weeping angel that can chase somebody while being watched by thousands of Olympic Game spectators a little dubious".
 Kevin Fitzpatrick of ScreenCrush described the episode as "hokey" though enjoyed the indication that the Weeping Angels would return in the following series.
-Susana Polo writing for "girl geek" website The Mary Sue described it as "funny and cute" and stated that it "definitely should not be part of a serious effort to fit it into [Doctor Who] canon".
+Susana Polo writing for The Mary Sue described it as "funny and cute" and stated that it "definitely should not be part of a serious effort to fit it into [Doctor Who] canon".
 Louisa Mellor of Den of Geek affirmed that the short episode should be viewed "in the spirit in which it was intended, i.e. some fun for primary school kids who love Doctor Who, the Olympics, and presumably, making their teachers happy".